mahmoudmohamedramadan/mahmoudmohamedramadan/README.md

 I am passionate about open-source development and have contributed to many well-known projects, including the **Laravel Framework**, **Orchid Platform**, and **Select2 Package**.

 In addition to contributing to existing projects, I also create open-source tools designed to make developers' lives easier.
-Some of my projects include the [Easy Model](https://github.com/mahmoudmohamedramadan/easy-model) for **Laravel developers**, the [M.R Darkest Theme](https://github.com/mahmoudmohamedramadan/mr-darkest-theme) for **VS Code users**, and several full Laravel applications.
+Some of my projects include the [Easy Model](https://github.com/mahmoudmohamedramadan/easy-model) for **Laravel developers**, the [Midnight Echo](https://github.com/mahmoudmohamedramadan/midnight-echo) for **VS Code users**, and several full Laravel applications.
 I’m always seeking new opportunities to release tools that streamline development and improve efficiency.

 As a problem solver, I also actively contribute to [Stack Overflow](https://stackoverflow.com/users/11019205), where I’ve answered numerous questions on various topics, including **SQL**, **PHP**, and the **Laravel Framework**.